Wambita/ascii-web/README.md

 **- Each character is represented over 8 lines, providing a clear and sizable output.**

 **- Characters are separated by a new line `\n`.**

+### Creating ASCII Art

+   1. Enter your desired text in the input field
+   2. Select a banner style from the dropdown menu
+   3. Click "Generate" to create your ASCII art

 - From the example where the user has typed "hello" in the input field and selected  the `standard` banner.
 - The output should be shown as seen in the image below